 Before heading out for a run, make sure you check the weather and other conditions for your area.
 Take note of the actual temperature and the heat index.
 The heat index is important because this will determine how hot it actually feels outside.

-Also check the air quality index.
+Also, check the air quality index.
 For those prone to allergies, it isn’t a good idea if the index code is orange.
-If the index code is red, regardless whether you are prone to allergies or not, it is not a good idea for anyone to be out running during this time.
+If the index code is red, regardless of whether you are prone to allergies or not, it is not a good idea for anyone to be out running during this time.